-Navigating the Kentucky Bourbon Trail is easy, and with a little planning, can be a fantastic getaway both for bourbon lovers and those who simply want to sight-see!
+Love bourbon?
+Come with me on my Kentucky Bourbon Trail Tour.
+The bourbon trail is easy to navigate, and with a little planning, can be a fantastic getaway both for bourbon lovers and those who simply want to sightsee!

-You may or may not have realized, however, that several major bourbon distilleries in Kentucky are also clustered together, and make up the Kentucky Bourbon Trail.
 Kentucky’s native limestone rock makes bourbon production easier, and 95% of all bourbon is made in Kentucky.
-The Bourbon Trail runs from Lexington to Louisville, and as of September 2017 has nine official stops.
-These Kentucky Bourbon Trail Tips will help you plan your visit!
+The Bourbon Trail runs from Lexington to Louisville, and as of November 2017 has nine official stops.
+My Kentucky Bourbon Trail Tips will help you plan your visit!

 Cost: The trail is incredibly affordable!
 For most tours, expect to pay $10-$12 a person.*

 Time + Distance: Most of the tours are about an hour long.
 Tours tend to run on a set schedule (depending on the distillery), and can fill up quickly on busy weekends.
 Plan ahead, and if the distillery allows pre-booking, do it.

 If you end up waiting an hour for a tour to start, there are usually grounds to wander around or a gift shop to visit.
 The distilleries aren’t within walking distance of each other– they’re mostly scattered across the Kentucky countryside.
 Try not to plan on more than 3 distilleries per day.